DataBiosphere/tanagra/docs/generated/UNDERLAY_CONFIG.md

 Instance-level hints are ranges of possible values for a particular criteria instance.
 They are used to support criteria-specific modifiers (e.g. range of values for measurement code "glucose test").

+### SZOccurrenceEntity.attributesWithRollupInstanceLevelHints
+**required** Set [ String ]

+Names of attributes that we want to calculate instance-level hints for which values should be rolled up and included in their ancestors hints as well.

 ### SZOccurrenceEntity.criteriaRelationship
 **required** [SZCriteriaRelationship](#szcriteriarelationship)